Ouellett History, Family Crest & Coats of Arms

 More information is included under the topic Early Ouellett Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ouellett family to the New World and Oceana
+Migration of the Ouellett family

 In 1643, 109 years after the first landings by Cartier, there were only about 300 people in Quebec.
 Migration was slow.
 The fur trade attracted migrants, both noble and commoner.
 By 1675, there were 7000 French in Quebec.
 By the same year the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The family name Ouellett has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
 Amongst the settlers in North America with this distinguished name Ouellett were Grégoire Ouellet, who settled at Riv.
 Ouelle, Canada in 1696; Alexandre Ouellet, who settled in Canada in 1781; Alexis Ouellet, who settled at Riv.
 Ouelle, Quebec in 1784.